Tronde/ansible-role-rhel-patchmanagement/README.md

 RHEL-Patchmanagement
 ====================

-Patchmanagement for Red Hat Enterprise Linux.
+Patchmanagement for Red Hat Enterprise Linux Server.

 Use Case
 --------